-These were so light, filled with a crunchy / soft filling.
-I’m not the biggest fan on green tea but this was a delight, a very modern take on a very traditional Japanese ingredient.
+These were so light, filled with a crunchy/soft filling.
+I’m not the biggest fan of green tea, but this was a delight, a very modern take on a very traditional Japanese ingredient.

 YOYOGI LAGER – An easy drinking Japanese Lager brewed by our own Kentaro Ito.
 Yoyogi Lager is served in a 1.8L bottle, designed like our food, for sharing.

-The Lager was nothing I had tasted before; I am not a fan of larger in general, normally its way too bitter for me but this was light and almost fruity.
-Definitely for a mush to try as it’s the restaurants own brew and not one your find anywhere else.
+The Lager was nothing I had tasted before; I am not a fan of larger in general, usually its way too bitter for me but this was light and almost fruity.
+Definitely for a must try as it’s the restaurants own brew and not one your find anywhere else.

-Harajuku Gyoza is so easy to find, this branch is at Southbank in Brisbane and was only a two minutes from the underground parking.
-They also have two other sites in Brisbane also one in the Valley and the other in Brisbane central business district.
+Harajuku Gyoza is so easy to find, this branch is at Southbank in Brisbane and was only two minutes from the underground parking.
+They also have two other sites in Brisbane too one in the Valley and the other in the Brisbane central business district.

 The majority of the dishes are between six and nine dollars, with larger meals of don and Reman thirteen dollars.
 So a fairly reassemble meal out two.